aleks32196/pdsnd_github/README.md

 Bicycle-sharing systems allow users to rent bicycles on a very short-term basis for a price.
 This app uses data provided by Motivate, a bike-share system provider for three major cities in the United States (Chicago, New York City, and Washington, DC), and allows users to **learn about bike-share use** by computing a variety of descriptive statistics .

+## Using Bike Share Data app

+You'll need to have Python installed on your computer.
+It is strongly recommended to install Anaconda which includes great distribution of libraries including NumPy and Pandas necessary to run this code.
+You can use the terminal/command line inside code editors to run this app.

 ## Instructions

 * clone the project